mllamazares/STRIDE-vs-ASVS/README.md

 * **ASVS Chapter**: the chapter of the ASVS standard to be mapped.
     - Check ASVS high-level structure at [How To Reference ASVS Requirements](https://owasp.org/www-project-application-security-verification-standard/).
 * **Teams**: the teams that are usually involved in the implementation of the control.
-    - Bear in mind that ASVS aims for an holistic approach to promote cross-team collaboration. *Security is everyone's responsibility!* ✊
+    - Bear in mind that ASVS aims for a holistic approach to promote cross-team collaboration. *Security is everyone's responsibility!* ✊
 * **Notes**: additional context or comments if applicable.
 * **References**: the short name of the reference: